STEM Fun: Hands-On Science with Kids in the Twin Cities

 U of M College of Science & Engineering Outreach Events

-- Cool Chemistry: For girls in grades 7-8 features interactive workshops, chemistry “tricks,” and new skills.
-(2023 date TBA – usually April)
+• COOL CHEMISTRY For girls in grades 6-8 features interactive workshops, chemistry “tricks,” and new skills.
+Look for shows in May.

-- Public Energy and U Show: For grades 3-8.
-An interactive show incorporating explosions, flames, flying pop bottles, music, and dancing and teach thermodynamics, world energy use, and energy challenges.
-(2023 dates TBA – usually January and May)
+• PUBLIC ENERGY AND U Show: For grades 3-8.
+An interactive show incorporating explosions, flames, flying pop bottles, music, and dancing and teach thermodynamics, world energy use, and energy challenges. (usually January and May)

-- Robot show: All ages.
-Public show featuring robots built by 200+ engineering students (2022 TBA – usually December).
+• ROBOT SHOW: All ages.
+Public show featuring robots built by 200+ engineering students (usually December).

 Signature Events at the Works Museum